 In 2010 prior to the beatification ceremony, Newman’s coffin was exhumed from his grave in the Birmingham Oratory’s cemetery at Rednal.
 It was discovered that the coffin and his body had completely decayed during the time since his burial there in 1890.
 The very few relics of him that remain are lovingly preserved in a modest casket in the chapel which has become his national shrine, in the church of the Birmingham Oratory.

-At the Oratory, we all try to follow in the footsteps of Blessed John Henry Newman by ‘Shining as to be a light to others’ for Jesus!
+At the Oratory, we all try to follow in the footsteps of Saint John Henry Newman by ‘Shining as to be a light to others’ for Jesus!

 Prayer: My Vocation